jcs-instructor/mobtimer/backlog.md

             - [ ] Bug when you create 2 new mobs in separate tabs of the same browser, starting the timer for one mob sometimes also starts it for the other mob.
 Fixed, Joel - verify
             - [ ] Bug: participants and roles shows blank when save changes - could be done with defaultValue
+      - [ ] ⚠️ Review backlog.md differences for awareness
+      - [ ] ⚠️ Review code differences for awareness and also questions, e.g.,
+            - [ ] Code diff tool use issue: It's sometimes hard to see real diffs in the diff tool.
+                  Could this be  because of auto-formatting/spacing somehow being different between Joel & Ethan's dev environments?
+            - [ ] Why are we joining the mob twice in the App.tsx?
+                  Why are do we have the mobName "front-end-timer" in App.tsx and "temp-not-to-be-used" in controller.ts?
+                  In App.tsx, why do we have a const mobName and also a state variable with the same name, i.e., in const [mobName, setMobName] = useState('')?
+                  Should the Room.tsx be the place for initializing the Controller frontend timer and client; i.e., after the mobName is entered, navigate to the room url and do the initializing there?
+                  (Note: Currently the landing page browser tab title text shows time remaining, etc., but really should just say "Mob Timer" or something like that.
+                  If we address the above questions, that might make the change easier.)
+            - [ ] Fix script error: rm: cannot remove 'src/exports.tmp': No such file or directory
+            - [ ] Follow steps in CONTRIBUTING.md to deploy (e.g., publish mobtimer-api, push to main, etc.)
+            - [ ] UI Edit Participants & Roles
+                  - [x] Implement generally
+                  - [x] Unhardcode emojis for Navigator & Driver from browser tab title text
+                  - [ ] ⚠️ Get working consistently (currently flaky); probably replace current methodology with one of the following:
+                        - [ ] For each participant and role, show buttons for: ➕ add, ➖ remove, ⬆️ move up, and ⬇️ move down.
+                              (Whatever the value in the input box is, just try to match it with the existing list for removal/moving/down.)
+                              - [ ] Later: Implement drag & drop for moving up/down
+                        - [ ] Instead of an input box for editing, just show a button that pops up a modal for editing the list.
+                              - [ ] Note: If we still have window.confirm, we should replace it with a modal dialog since some browsers block popups and also it will be more user-friendly.
+      - [ ] Bugs:
+            - [ ] ⚠️ Play sound is blocked by some browsers if you join a mob but don't click to interact with the page in any way.
+We should

             - [ ] Bug: Play sound is blocked by some browsers if you join a mob but don't click to interact with the page in any way.
 We should handle this gracefully.
 In the meantime, the user can dismiss the error message and see the page content again by either closing the error message (if available for that browser) or refreshing the page.